ezpublishlegacy/xrowmobilemenu/README.md

   ActiveAccessExtensions[]=xrowmobilemenu
 3. Add xrowmobilemenu.js and xrowmobilemenu.css to your design.ini
 4. Activate jQuery.
-5. Clear caches.
-6. Add one HTML-Tag of your desire with a proper class or an ID as Trigger for opening/closing the menu.
+5. Add one HTML-Tag of your desire with a proper class or an ID as Trigger for opening/closing the menu.
   <button class="example"></button>
-7. Set up the Trigger in JS: $("button.example").xrowmobilemenu();
+6. Set up the Trigger in JS: $("button.example").xrowmobilemenu();
-8. Optionally you can configure what the menu should do: a.
+7. Optionally you can configure what the menu should do: a.
     I recommend, that you use data-Attributes in your HTML-Trigger to pass the variables to JS
     <button class="example" data-current_node={$current_node_id}></button>